-In order to claim your digital credential, you are required to share your name and email address with Credly.
+To claim your digital credential, you are required to share your name and email address with Aclaim by Credly.
 However, although Credly is a US based organisation, the platform is fully GDPR compliant, you can find further information on this here.

 Where do I go if I have questions about my digital credentials?